biblibre/omeka-s-module-Selection/README.md

 Usage
 -----

-The user can see a basket in the item page.
-On a click, the item is added to the basket, or removed.
-The full list of resources in the basket is available at "/s/my-site/guest/basket".
+The user can see a selection in the item page.
+On a click, the item is added to the selection, or removed.
+The full list of resources in the selection is available at "/s/my-site/guest/selection".
 This page is available for guest users, but for any other registered user too.

-It is recommended to edit the theme directly to include the basket besides the item and the media, in particular in the item/show and the item/browse views.
+It is recommended to edit the theme directly to include the selection besides the item and the media, in particular in the item/show and the item/browse views.